atlassian/react-beautiful-dnd/docs/api/drag-drop-context.md

 - `nonce`: Used for strict content security policy setups.
 See our [content security policy guide](/docs/guides/content-security-policy.md)
 - `sensors`: Used to pass in your own `sensor`s for a `<DragDropContext />`.
 See our [sensor api documentation](/docs/sensors/sensor-api.md)
 - `enableDefaultSensors`: Whether or not the default sensors ([mouse](/docs/sensors/mouse.md), [keyboard](/docs/sensors/keyboard.md), and [touch](/docs/sensors/touch.md)) are enabled.
 You can also import them separately as `useMouseSensor`, `useKeyboardSensor`, or `useTouchSensor` and reuse just some of them via `sensors` prop.
 See our [sensor api documentation](/docs/sensors/sensor-api.md)
+- `stylesInsertionPoint`: Specify the DOM node where to append styles.
+This is useful when used inside shadowRoots like web components.
+If not specified it will use document's head.

 > See our [type guide](/docs/guides/types.md) for more details